ParallelTask/dinoloop/wiki/attributes.md

 ## @HttpPost(route: string)
 Defines an action that responds to `POST` request.
 ```
-// Injects request-body as first argument
+// Injects http-body as first argument
 @HttpPost('/post')
 post(body: any): string {
     return 'post';